 A full-on beard will typically take over two months.
 And this period is also tricky as natural shapes come into play – what was once nice and straight might get curly.
 Embrace it or use styling products, it’s your choice.
 Once you go over the 3-month period, and you want to add volume, the use of styling products when it is damp can help.

-Top 10 tips for growing a beard better
+Top 10 Tips for Growing a Better Beard

 - Always take care of the skin underneath your beard, especially in the beginning.
 Clean, scrub and moisturize each night.
 If you are prone to blackheads, weekly peeling is necessary and if you want to take it one step further and aren’t afraid of masks, try a charcoal one.
 Application of Vitamin C early in the morning after you have washed your face can also help.